 - Reconnect the manifold tubing (3/4" wrench), pilot tubing (7/16" wrench) to the gas control valve/thermostat.
 Also reconnect the FV sensor wires, wiring harness, and igniter wire.
 (See Figure 46 for the correct position of each connection.)
-Do not cross-thread or apply any thread sealant to the fittings. - 7 Reconnect the igniter wire. - 8 Follow the "Lighting Instructions" on page 23. - Check for leaks with the main burner on by brushing on an approved noncorrosive leak detection solution.
+Do not cross-thread or apply any thread sealant to the fittings. - Reconnect the temperature sensor wires to the LDO module. - 8 Follow the "Lighting Instructions" on page 23. - Check for leaks with the main burner on by brushing on an approved noncorrosive leak detection solution.
 Bubbles forming indicate a leak.
 Correct any leak found.
 IMPORTANT: All leaks must be fixed immediately. - 10 Replace the outer door.